A Little Friendly Competition Is All The Motivation You’ll Need To Stay Active

 The challenges were fun for the first couple of weeks but things began to get a little stale with just the two of us competing.
 Since I’ve had a renewed drive to get healthy – and went on to pour my heart out about my rocky experience – I’ve had a few friends show interest in inspiring one another along the way.

 This week I kicked off a brand new Work Week Hustle Challenge with that group of friends and already things are getting fierce.
 No one wants to lose.
 We’re walking, running, and hiking more often to increase our step counts.
-This morning I woke up to Jerry having taken a late-night walk to pad his numbers and re-take the number one position.
+This morning I woke up to JerryOpens in a new tab. having taken a late-night walk to pad his numbers and re-take the number one position.

 I couldn’t have that so I added one some extra cardio in the gym this morning.
 Instead of my usual fifteen minute warmup on the treadmill, working legs, then going home, I spent a half hour on the treadmill, worked my legs, then finished off the session with another grueling fifteen minutes on the treadmill.